top of page

 New Project (1).webp

-Why Choose Imeson Wealth for Retirement Planning Services in San Diego?
+Why Choose Imeson Wealth for Retirement Income Planning Services in San Diego?

-Imeson Wealth Partners LLC provides fiduciary retirement planning services tailored for San Diego residents.
-Led by Garrett Imeson, CFP®, the firm has specialized in retirement-phase planning since 2009, helping clients manage income, taxes, healthcare, and estate needs within California’s complex financial and legal framework.
-Each strategy aligns with state rules, like Prop 19, and state retirement plans like CalPERS, and CalSTRS, ensuring compliance, transparency, and lasting financial confidence.
+Imeson Wealth Partners LLC provides fiduciary retirement income planning services tailored for San Diego residents.
+Led by Garrett Imeson, CFP®, the firm has specialized in retirement income planning since 2009, helping clients manage retirement income, taxes, healthcare, and estate needs within California’s complex financial and legal framework.
+Each strategy aligns with state rules, such as Prop 19, and with state retirement plans like CalPERS and CalSTRS, allowing for compliance, transparency, and lasting financial confidence.

 Local Expertise

-Specialized understanding of California tax laws, Prop 19 property rules, and regional retirement regulations.
+Specialized understanding of California tax laws, Prop 19 property rules, and regional retirement income regulations.

 Personalized Process